andrew/ultimate-awesome/README.md

 - [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-xai](https://github.com/altamiracorp/awesome-xai) - Awesome Explainable AI (XAI) and Interpretable ML Papers and Resources.
 - [awesome-aya](https://github.com/aya-rs/awesome-aya) - A curated list of awesome eBPF 🐝 projects using aya-rs and Rust 🦀.
+- [awesome-angr](https://github.com/degrigis/awesome-angr) - A collection of resources/tools and analyses for the angr binary analysis framework.
 - [awesome-disaggregated-memory](https://github.com/dmemsys/awesome-disaggregated-memory) - A collection of awesome researchers and papers about disaggregated memory.
 - [Awesome-SpeechLM-Survey](https://github.com/dreamtheater123/Awesome-SpeechLM-Survey) - GitHub repository for ACL 2025 paper: Recent Advances in Speech Language Models: A Survey.
 - [awesomes](https://github.com/ducin/awesomes) - Awesome list of valuable resources and people to follow, curated by me ™.